Homemade Eclairs Recipe

 1. Preheat the oven.
 Begin by preheating your oven to 390°F (~200°C).

-2. Cook the butter.
-In a pot, mix the butter and water, then bring the mixture to a boil, making sure the butter is fully melted.
+2. Melt butter and bring to a boil.
+In a pot, combine butter, milk, water, salt, and sugar, then bring the mixture to a boil, ensuring the butter is fully melted.

 1. Stir in the flour.
 Pour all the flour into the boiling mixture at once, and stir vigorously with a spoon over low heat.
 It will thicken and combine quickly, but continue stirring the mixture for 3-4 minutes (set a timer).
 While stirring, scrape the dough from the sides and bottom to prevent it from sticking.
 After 4 minutes, the dough should be glossy and should easily detach from the pot.

 1. Transfer.
-Move the dough to a mixing bowl and let it cool for about 10 minutes.
+Move the dough to a mixing bowl, spread it and let it cool for about 10 minutes.

 1. Prepare the eggs.
 Break the eggs into a separate bowl.